- Electrically conductve self healing materials: preparation, properties and applications

 10. Enhancements in self-curing composites

-11. Principal and mechanism of self-repair of polymer matrix composite materials
+11. Principle and mechanism of self-repair of polymer matrix composite materials

 12. Composites for self-repairing covering to hinder corrosion